Ultimate Colombia 2-Week Itinerary

 Day 9: Tayrona National Park

 Sitting on the coast just below Minca is the extraordinary Tayrona National Park, a wild and beautiful landscape of jungle, boulders, and some of the most incredible beaches we’ve ever seen.
-The white sand and turquoise blue waters you’ll find here aren’t dissimilar to those you’d find in the Caribbean!
+The white sand and turquoise blue waters you’ll find here are exactly what you’d expect of the Caribbean!

 Travelers come here to disconnect and enjoy the tranquility of nature, enjoying the hiking trails in the park, spotting wildlife, and snorkeling off the shore.
 Get off-grid on your Colombia 2-week itinerary and stay in one of the open-air hammocks or camp—enjoying a night under the bright stars.